Redevelopment efforts finally bringing new life to downtown Niagara Falls

 In the '90s, Matt Cafarella spent a lot of time on Third Street in Niagara Falls at places such as Club Exit and Pleasuredome.
 But for years, he watched as properties there languished, vacant and neglected.

-Now, as president of Cataract Development Corp., he has rescued one of those buildings, completing the first of a giant bundle of properties once owned by "Smokin'" Joe Anderson – and contributing to part of a massive effort to overhaul the city's downtown.
+Now, as president of Cataract Development Corp., he has rescued one of those buildings, completing the first of a bundle of properties once owned by gas store proprietor Joe Anderson – and contributing to part of long-running effort to overhaul the city's downtown.

 "It's a big milestone," said Anthony Vilardo, president of USA Niagara Development Corp., the local arm of Empire State Development.

-The Buffalo News visited property, once owned by Smokin' Joe Anderson, on Third Street in Niagara Falls.
-The property has been redeveloped int…
+The Buffalo News visited a property, once owned by Joe Anderson, on Third Street in Niagara Falls.
+The property has been redeveloped into apar…

 Cataract Development rehabilitated and renovated a building at 466 Third St., which has two commercial storefronts at street level and eight market-rate apartments upstairs.
-It bought and redeveloped the property as part of Gov. Kathy Hochul's Niagara Falls Strategic Land Acquisition Program, which is part of the Buffalo Billion.
+It bought and redeveloped the property as part of New York State's Niagara Falls Strategic Land Acquisition Program, which is part of the Buffalo Billion.
 The program is aimed at resurrecting vacant and dilapidated properties near Niagara Falls State Park to erase blight and build a sustainable neighborhood that can support a vibrant downtown.

 People are also reading…